SystemSpace/Compendium/compendium.rst

   In a sense, yes.

   Inside Life, new souls are generated as people reproduce and create babies - those souls then get attached to users.

+When you enter a blocking system, does your soul shatter and you're given a new one?
+  Enter some blocking Systems (not all do this) and you'll shatter, receive a new soul and lose all subsouls attached etc. if they cannot be reached.
+I was forced in by a RISENII.

 LFE and Life are very similar to Eastern philosophical lines of thought and beliefs in reincarnation, is there any connection between them?
   It is very much possible that they knew of Systemspace!